Dateline: Mexico City, Mexico

 Find a bank that doesn’t make your life more difficult.
 If you are banking with HSBC or similar banks, you need to get out.
 Find a bank that will treat you best.

-Here at Nomad Capitalist, my team and I have developed a list of banks that get it right from the beginning.
+Here at Nomad Capitalist, we’ve developed a list of banks that get it right from the beginning.
 We also work with a lawyer from the beginning to get things set up correctly.